 Meeting in person

 Normally, I meet clients a few weeks before their ceremony to obtain the marriage licence from them.
 We will want to discuss the details and finalize the wording of the ceremony, discuss how the ceremony will be carried out, and to take a post-dated cheque for the final payment.
+Another option is to make an Interac e-Transfer less than a month before the ceremony date.
 A meeting enables us to get to know each other, and offers you the opportunity to gain confidence in me as your officiant.
-A formal rehearsal is possible for an additional fee, but not usually necessary.
+An optional rehearsal at site can be arranged for an additional fee, but it is not a requirement.

 In the case of a death, this process is generally somewhat different.
 It is frequently going to happen much faster and I will need to meet with you very shortly after you first contact me And if a funeral director is involved, the payment to me will normally be made by them.